 to obtain a PhD in Biology at the University of Freiburg, Germany.
 In my previous research, I have applied a broad range of techniques, including patch-clamp recordings, electron microscopy and two-photon imaging of the mouse hippocampus in virtual environments to investigate the mechanisms that

 allow the representation and storage of abstract information in hippocampal networks.
 Currently, I perform high-density electrophysiological recordings to investigate learning-related changes of single-cell activity and synaptic connectivity in the hippocampus.
+In addition, I’m completing residency training in Adult Psychiatry at the NYU Grossman School of Medicine.

 Current work investigating hippocampal output examines how information processed by the hippocampus is transmitted back to the neocortex.
 However, the significance and relevance of hippocampal outputs targeting subcortical structures are much less understood.
 Using high density extracellular recordings from the hippocampus and various subcortical areas, I aim to explore how the hippocampal code is deciphered by its downstream partners, and how disturbances to this communication result in memory disorders such as diencephalic amnesia.